 In commercial real estate investing, unlevered cash flow is the amount of cash that a property produces before taking into account the effect of debt/loan payments.
-In other words, it is the amount of cash that a property produces as a result of its normal day-to-day operations.
+In other words, unlevered cash flow is the amount of cash that a property produces as a result of its normal day-to-day operations.

 As a measure of a property’s success, a property’s levered cash flow is important because it helps investors determine how much leverage to place on the property in order to achieve their desired return.

-The most important application of the levered and unlevered cash flow concepts is in the calculation of the Internal Rate of Return and Cash-on-Cash Return metrics.
+The most important application of the levered vs. unlevered cash flow concepts is in the calculation of the Internal Rate of Return (IRR) and Cash-on-Cash Return metrics.

 The Cash-on-Cash Return is the ratio of the cash received in any given year of the investment to the total cash invested.
 For example, if an individual invested $100,000 and received $10,000 in the first year, the cash-on-cash return would be 10%.